rethRed/C.R.U.D-on-users/README.md

 <strong> I used the mvc structure, typescript, express.js, express validator, mysql and typeorm as the database manager.</strong>

-<strong>To setup the project, you have to download it and config your .env to your local database configurations and then run  ```npm run dev```
+<strong>To setup the project, you have to download it and config your .env with your local database configurations and then run  ```npm run dev```
 on the root folder. if it doesn't run, try ```npm install``` and the run again.</strong>

 <h1>Create the user</h1>